 If your business is one of the supported verticals (real estate, salon, clinic, restaurant, auto

-service), use that pack — you’ll get vertical-specific qualification slots, catalog attributes,
+service), use that pack.
+You’ll get vertical-specific qualification slots, catalog attributes,

 and safety guards out of the box.
 The generic pack is for everything else.